twbs/bootstrap/docs/4.0/components/input-group.md

 ## Basic example

 Place one add-on or button on either side of an input.
-You may also place one on both sides of an input. **We do not support multiple form-controls in a single input group** and `<label>`s must come outside the input group.
+You may also place one on both sides of an input.
+Remember to place `<label>`s outside the input group.

 {% capture example %}
 <div class="input-group mb-3">